 What will I learn?

-This wide-ranging course will teach you the skills needed to progress in the building trade.
-You will learn advanced techniques such as repairing and maintaining masonry structures, constructing radial and battered brickwork, carrying out decorative and reinforced brickwork, constructing fireplaces and chimneys, and how to organise, plan and price up construction work.
-All of this is delivered in our specialist construction workshops, and you’ll also have access to well-appointed classrooms and computer facilities to enhance your learning and provide an effective link between the theoretical and practical aspects of the course.
-You will be assessed through a range of methods including practical assessments, job-related tests, and online computer-based exams.
+Over the duration of the course you will learn advanced techniques such as repairing and maintaining masonry structures, constructing radial ad battered brickwork, carrying out decorative and reinforced brickwork, constructing fireplaces and chimneys, and how to organise, plan and price up construction work.
+You will be assessed through a range of methods including practical assessments, job-related tests and online computer exams.
+All of this is delivered in our specialist construction workshops, and you will also have access to fully-equipped classrooms and computer facilities.

 What will the course lead on to?